 All your family favourites are here from Dumbo the Flying Elephant to the Little Mermaid with special shows, parades and marvellous musicals.

-New for summer 2024, Tokyo DisneySea’s ‘Fantasy Springs’ area has just opened.
-The new themed zones include ‘Peter Pan’, ‘Frozen’ and ‘Tangled’ along with new attractions and rides.
+Brand new Tokyo DisneySea activities and attractions in 2024 and 2025 include a new ‘Fantasy Springs’ area plus Dreams Take Flight: a lavish 25-minute stage show.
+The new themed zones include ‘Peter Pan’, ‘Frozen’ and ‘Tangled’ along with many other attractions and rides.

 Book your Tokyo Disney Resort Park Ticket >